MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Remove-AzureRmADAppCredential.md

 ```

 ### -ApplicationId
-The id of the application to remove the credentials from.
+Specifies the ID of the application that this cmdlet removes the credentials from.

 ```yaml
 Type: String